addie293/numeric-input-password/README.md

 ## To run the project

-You must have the 'npm' package installed to run this project.
+You must have the 'npm' package installed and the 'node_module' folder present in the file to run this project.
 Extract the contents of the zip file in any specific directory and open a terminal window (if you're using Windows).
 Following which, run the command below.

 ```
 npm run serve